sanxing-chen/Academic-Web/docs/index.md

 <!-- <p style="font-family:'Noto Serif SC', serif; display: inline;">陈三星</p> -->

 <style type="text/css">
+p:nth-child(6) .icon.outbound,
+p:nth-child(7) .icon.outbound
+{
+  display: none;
+}
+a {
+  display: inline-block;
+}
 </style>

 <img src="./img/sketch.png" alt="img" id="myimg" style="float:right;transition: width 0.5s;opacity: 0.8;">

 ## Bio

+I am a PhD student at Duke University, advised by [Bhuwan Dhingra](https://users.cs.duke.edu/~bdhingra/) and [Sam Wiseman](https://swiseman.github.io).
-I research, through a language processing lens, how to help computers to acquire knowledge and reason in the way human beings do.
+I research, through a language processing lens, how to help computers to learn, think, and communicate in the way human beings do.
-Language is the [conduit](https://en.wikipedia.org/wiki/Conduit_metaphor) transmitting all kinds of knowledge between people.
+Humans learn language through brief interactions with the world at an early developmental stage, and then it becomes the [conduit](https://en.wikipedia.org/wiki/Conduit_metaphor) that transmits all kinds of knowledge between people.
+In constract, current most advanced learning systems *learn* language from billions of words in plain text.
-I'm thus interested in grounded language learning, especially in finding intuitive and theoretically sound algorithms to perform relational learning on knowledge and language representations.
+I'm thus interested in situated learning, especially in an interactive environment.

-I currently work as an applied scientist at Microsoft.
+Previously, I spent a year working as an applied scientist at Microsoft.
-I did my master's studies at the University of Virginia, where I was a member of the [ILP Lab](https://uvanlp.org/) working with Prof. [Yangfeng Ji](http://yangfengji.net).
+I did my master's work at the University of Virginia, where I was a member of the [ILP Lab](https://uvanlp.org/) working with [Yangfeng Ji](http://yangfengji.net).
 I've also spent time at Microsoft Research ([Beijing](https://www.microsoft.com/en-us/research/group/data-knowledge-intelligence/) and [Redmond](https://www.microsoft.com/en-us/research/group/deep-learning-group/)) since I was an undergraduate at [CUGB](https://en.cugb.edu.cn).

+*I was lucky to have the opportunity to have great mentors and be involved in research during my undergrad study.
+If you're a Duke undergrad and feel like I can of some help to your research career, feel free to email me.*

+## News  :tada:
+- **[Mar 28, 2023]** We released our follow-up work of ⚾️ HittER on [arXiv](https://arxiv.org/abs/2303.15682)!

 <!--

-## News  :tada:
+- **[Jul 22, 2022]** I collected a list of papers I found interesting at [NAACL 2022](https://sanxing.notion.site/NAACL-2022-5168912ed6724d73b3beb995040280d5).
 - **[Nov 01, 2021]** HittER paper is accpeted to EMNLP 2021 (oral presentation), check out our [paper](https://aclanthology.org/2021.emnlp-main.812/) and [code](https://github.com/microsoft/HittER)!
 - **[Jun 27, 2021]** I'm moving to the Greater Seattle Area to join Microsoft as an applied scientist!
 - **[Jan 06, 2021]** I'll be joining [MSR](https://www.microsoft.com/en-us/research/group/deep-learning-group/) as a research intern this spring!